eGullGolf/logmatic-shell/README.md

 This software uses [cUrl](https://curl.haxx.se/) utility to issue requests.
 It is commonly found already installed on Unix systems.

+# Configuration

+The configuration is read from the following locations, in given order:

+* `config.sh` - default parameters
+  (part of this git project)
+* `/etc/logmatic-shell/config.sh` - custom parameters
+  (shared location outside project)
+* `config.my.sh` - custom parameters
+  (local file, ignored by git)

+Properties defined in configuration files loaded after supersede properties defined in configuration files loaded before.

+The default `config.sh` gives an empty value to the private API key, which prevents requests, to make sure that a custom key is configured.
+A value must be set to the `logmaticSecretKey` property in one of the custom configuration files.

 ## License

 Copyright 2017 eGull SAS